VijiatJack/I2A2_extra/README.md

 - "What are the data types?" / "Quais são os tipos de dados?"
 - "Show me the distribution of variables" / "Mostre a distribuição das variáveis"
 - "What are the basic statistics?" / "Quais são as estatísticas básicas?"
+- "Describe the structure of this data" / "Descreva a estrutura destes dados"

 #### Pattern Analysis
 - "Are there any temporal patterns?" / "Existem padrões temporais?"
 - "Show me clustering in the data" / "Mostre agrupamentos nos dados"
 - "What trends can you identify?" / "Que tendências você identifica?"
+- "Find correlations between variables" / "Encontre correlações entre variáveis"

 #### Anomaly Detection
 - "Find outliers in the data" / "Encontre outliers nos dados"
-- "Are there suspicious transactions?" / "Há transações suspeitas?"
+- "Are there unusual values?" / "Há valores incomuns?"
 - "Identify irregular patterns" / "Identifique padrões irregulares"
+- "What data points seem anomalous?" / "Que pontos de dados parecem anômalos?"

-#### General Opinions
+#### General Analysis
 - "What's your opinion on this dataset?" / "Qual sua opinião sobre este dataset?"
 - "How would you evaluate data quality?" / "Como você avalia a qualidade dos dados?"
+- "What insights can you provide?" / "Que insights você pode fornecer?"
+- "Summarize the key findings" / "Resuma as principais descobertas"

 ## 🔧 Configuration